ErlingSigurdson/Drv7SegQ595/README.md

 ## Dependencies

 * `SPI.h` library implementation for the Arduino core you're using.

-This library is commonly available for all Arduino cores, although it's not guaranteed.
+`SPI.h` is commonly available for all Arduino cores, although it's not guaranteed.
-In an unlikely case where `SPI.h` is not implemented for your core you can still use **Drv7Seg2x595** in bit-banging mode, but in order to avoid compilation errors you'll have to uncomment the `#define DRV7SEG2X595_SPI_NOT_IMPLEMENTED` preprocessor directive in `Drv7Seg2x595.h`.
+In an unlikely case where it is not implemented for your core you can still use **Drv7Seg2x595** in bit-banging mode, but in order to avoid compilation errors you'll have to manually uncomment the `#define DRV7SEG2X595_SPI_NOT_IMPLEMENTED` preprocessor directive in `Drv7Seg2x595.h`.

 * **SegMap595** C++ library (see links below) is used in the example sketch to simplify proper glyph output.